bloomberg/bde-tools/docs/docs/cmake/examples.rst

   .. note::

-     See :ref:`Full list of install components
-     <build_system_design-install-components>` for more information.
+     See :ref:`build_system_design-install-components` for more information.